regular-dev/biplanes-revival/README.md

 ## Credits:

+Linux port, matchmaking and AI would never come to life without [xion's](https://github.com/xxxxxion) help.
+Kudos to this person!

 Big thanks to [punchingdig](https://www.youtube.com/user/punchingdig) for upscaling the splash screen, making custom soundpacks and redrawing some of the sprites & frames.